 Our site uses a web analytics service named Clicky to track user engagement, but outside of that we generally don't track users in any way unless they contact us or attempt to contribute to our directory.
 We do not carry advertisements on our site & we do not sell user data to advertisers.
 We recommend using ad blockers while you surf the web to keep yourself safe!

 When a user submits a site or suggests a new category, we require them to share their email address so we can communicate with them to inform them of their listing status.
 We do not send any emails beyond informing users of their listing status.
+Over 99% of user submissions are spam.
 To make spam management more reasonable while still allowing free submissions, we have a suite of administrative tools to search through user submission footprints like IP address & email address so we may expediently process good listings while quickly dealing with spammers.